roy105703007/roy105703007/README.md

 <h1 align="center">Hi 👋, I'm Roy</h1>
 <h3 align="center">I am a software engineer in Taiwan.
 I graduated from National Chengchi University with bachelor degree in computer science.
 When I was in school, I joined the blockchain lab, which brought me three years of development and teamwork experience.
-I am also a creator of NCCU Wallet.
-A mobile payment based on blockchain technology, which won the first place in the workshop of computer science studies in NCCU.
-I knows that most people have no confidence in the security of mobile payments.
-Therefore, NCCU Wallet was born.
-It creates a safe and reliable trading environment for mobile payments.
 In addition, due to my interest in blockchain and finance, I also participated in the internship of Bincentive and Sinopac Holdings.
 I am a fast learner and a responsible person.
 Please let me know if you have any questions about me.
 Thank you for watching.
 </h3>